IBM-Bluemix-Docs/third-party/tutorial-onboard-operator.md

 When you create your {{site.data.keyword.openshiftlong}} cluster, the cluster includes an IAM service ID that is given reader access to {{site.data.keyword.registrylong_notm}}.
 The service ID credentials are authenticated in a non-expiring service ID API key that is stored in image pull secrets in your cluster.
 As part of configuring the deployment details, you set a pull secret that's used to access and pull your images from the private {{site.data.keyword.registrylong_notm}} respository.

+1. In the Version list table, click the row that contains your Operator.
-1. From the Configure product tab, scroll to the Set an image pull secret section.
+1. In the Set an image pull secret section, click **Add image pull secret**.
 1. Click **Add image pull secret**.
 1. Enter the name and value of the image pull secret.
 1. Click **Update**.